PumpkinMarie/ExperimentalPictureSoftware/README.md

 ### Description

 ExperimentalPictureSoftware is a software used to drive a "forced choice" experiment with two alternatives.
-The user must choose for several pictures one of two proposed responses.
+The user must choose for several pictures one of two proposed answers.
 His times and answers are recorded.

 #### How to use

 First, open the ExperimentalPictureSoftware folder and launch the executable of the same name.
-The menu that appears then will allow you to define the parameters of the experiment.
+The menu that appears will then allow you to define the parameters of the experiment.
 You can choose a sound frequency to cast before each picture and the background color.
-The "Pictures" folder contains the wallpaper images as well as two folders containing the images you want to use.
-If the white background is chosen in the menu it will be the images from the "PicturesW" folder that will be displayed.
+The "Pictures" folder contains the wallpaper images as well as two folders containing the images that you'll want to use.
+If the white background is chosen in the menu, the images from the "PicturesW" folder will be displayed.
 Choose a file name where your data will be saved.
-The option to start the full test will create a folder of the given name and will start the test for each background color and each sound frequency.
+The "start the full test" option will create a folder of the given name and executes the test for each background color and each sound frequency.

 Once the test is launched, a background appears and the program waits for a keyboard input to make the images appear randomly.
 To move to the next image, press "1" for left or "2" for right depending on your answer to the test subject.